What Are the Disadvantages of a Heat Pump?

 Higher upfront costs

+When considering a heat pump vs furnace, price is always a big consideration.
 Heat pumps often come with a steeper price tag initially compared to traditional heating and cooling systems.

 May require electrical panel upgrade